 - 1. Students may also be required to submit to reasonable suspicion testing as stipulated in the drug screen policy of the MLT program and/or clinical agency while participating in clinical experiences.
 Reasonable suspicion is defined as but not limited to the following behaviors: - a.
 Observable phenomena, such as direct observation of drug use and/or the physical symptoms or manifestations of being under the influence of a drug; such as, but not limited to, unusual, slurred or rapid speech; noticeable change in appearance and hygiene; impaired physical coordination; inappropriate comments, behaviors or responses; trembling hands; persistent diarrhea; flushed face; red eyes; unsteady gait; declining health; irritability; mood swings; isolation; decreased alertness; and/or pupillary changes. - b.
 Abnormal conduct or erratic behavior on the clinical unit, absenteeism, tardiness or deterioration in performance; - c.
 Evidence of tampering with a drug test; - d.
 Information that the individual has caused or contributed to an incident in the clinical agency; - e.
 Evidence of involvement in the use, possession, sale, solicitation or transfer of drugs while enrolled in the MLT program. - f.
 Odor of Alcohol: - 2.
 If a faculty member or clinical agency staff member observes such behavior, the faculty member must dismiss the student from the educational or clinical setting immediately and contact the Vice President of Academic Affairs who will determine if there is reasonable suspicion to screen the student.
-If the Vice President of Academic Affairs is not available the faculty member will contact the Sr. Vice President for Academic Affairs or Sr. Vice President for Academic Affairs will direct the faculty member to make arrangements to have the screening performed immediately.
+If the Vice President of Academic Affairs is not available the faculty member will contact the Sr. Vice President for Academic Affairs who will determine if there is reasonable suspicion to screen the student.
+If the decision is made to screen the student the Vice President of Academic Affairs or Sr. Vice President for Academic Affairs will direct the faculty member to make arrangements to have the screening performed immediately.
 The student will be responsible for obtaining transportation to the designated lab for screening; the student will not be allowed to drive to the designated lab.
 A student's failure to consent to the screening will result in immediate dismissal from the MLT programs.
 Reasonable suspicion testing includes a witnessed urine drug test and/or breath alcohol testing. - a.
 Students will be informed of the screening results by the Vice President of b.
 The drug screen fee will be the responsibility of the college.